 The Legend of Dream Island – https://on.soundcloud.com/6mrCsza7v6wYwbmOTD

 It was our dream to develop this work, building partnerships in South Bristol in order to expand to full theatrical co-productions with SEN young people.
 In 2025, we were thrilled to join forces with Tobacco Factory Theatres and secure the funding to achieve this.
-Since June, we have been working with writer Theo Toksvig-Stewart to develop a brand new play, “Jack Payne and the Abnormality’ showing at The Spielman Theatre on the 15th and 16th of February 2026.
+From June, we began working with young people to develop two new plays, ‘Fantastic Bites’, written and performed by young people and ‘Jack Payne and the Abnormality’, written and produced by young people, performed by a professional cast.
+Young people were involved with every element of the production; script creation supported by professional writer Theo Toksvig Stewart, the development of marketing, set design and build, casting, lighting and sound.

 Synopsis